Skip to main content

 § 14-35.
 Hazing; definition and punishment.

-It is unlawful for any student in attendance at any university, college, or school in this State to engage in hazing, or to aid or abet any other student in the commission of this offense.
-For the purposes of this section hazing is defined as follows: “to subject another student to physical injury as part of an initiation, or as a prerequisite to membership, into any organized school group, including any society, athletic team, fraternity or sorority, or other similar group.”
-Any violation of this section shall constitute a Class 2 misdemeanor.
+(a) It is unlawful for any student in attendance at any university, college, or school in this State to engage in hazing, or to aid or abet any other student in the commission of this offense.
+Any violation of this section subsection shall constitute a Class 2 A1 misdemeanor.

 § 14-38.
 Witnesses in hazing trials; no indictment to be founded on self-criminating testimony.